tomjorquera/thesis/README.md

-An Adaptive Multi-Agent System for Self-Organizing Contunuous Optimization
+An Adaptive Multi-Agent System for Self-Organizing Continuous Optimization
 ==========================================================================

 This repository contains the source files of my PhD thesis in Artificial Intelligence, which I successfully defended in October 2013.